NATO mulls longer-term military posture in eastern Europe, Stoltenberg says | Law-Order

 NATO is considering a longer-term military posture in eastern Europe to strengthen its defences, Secretary-General Jens Stoltenberg said on Monday, as tensions remained high over Russia's military build-up near Ukraine.

-"We are considering more longer-term adjustments to our posture, presence, in the eastern part of the alliance.
+"We are considering more longer-term adjustments to our posture, our presence in the eastern part of the alliance.
 No final decision has been made on that but there is a process now going on within NATO", he told reporters in Brussels.
+NATO defence ministers are expected to discuss reinforcements at their next meeting on Feb.
+16-17.
+Western governments have urged Moscow to withdraw troops from Ukraine's borders, especially if Russia wants to see fewer deployments in eastern NATO allied states.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)